List of monsters in Marvel Comics: Batragon

-Batragon is a giant bat/dragon monster that was first seen in Godzilla #4 and was created by Doug Moench and Tom Sutton.
+Batragon is a giant bat/Komodo dragon hybrid monster that was first seen in Godzilla #4 and was created by Doug Moench and Tom Sutton.

-Batragon was once an ordinary bat that was transformed into a bat/dragon monster by a Lifestone that was wielded by Doctor Demonicus who then dispatched it to steal an oil tanker in order to use its oil to power his equipment.
-This attracted the attention of Godzilla who then fought Batragon at Doctor Demonicus' volcano lair and destroyed him.
+Batragon was once an ordinary bat and Komodo dragon that was transformed into a bat/Komodo dragon hybrid monster by a Lifestone that was wielded by Doctor Demonicus who then dispatched it to steal an oil tanker to use its oil to power his equipment.
+This attracted the attention of Godzilla, who then fought Batragon at Demonicus' volcano lair and destroyed it.

 Batwing

 Behemoth

 Behemoth is an Atlantean beast that first appeared in Tales to Astonish #77 and was created by Stan Lee, Adam Austin, and Bill Everett.

-The Behemoth was an Atlantean beast that was created by the best Atlantean scientists in order to protect Atlantis from future threats.
-Behemoth appears in the Marvel Superheroes Show (1966) in the Namor Segment.
+The Behemoth was an Atlantean beast that was created by Atlantean scientists to protect Atlantis from future threats.

 Belasco

 Beta-Beast

-Beta-Beast is a giant alien monster that first appeared in Godzilla #12 and was created by Doug Moench and Herb Trimpe.
+The Beta-Beast is a giant alien monster that first appeared in Godzilla #12 and was created by Doug Moench and Herb Trimpe.

 The Beta-Beast is a giant alien monster that was captured and augmented by the Warlords of the planet Beta.
-As the Beta-Beast was not strong enough to deal with the Mega-Monsters used by the Megan warlords, the Betans moved their base to Earth's moon where they had it challenge Godzilla to see if it is worthy enough to fight the Mega-Monsters.
-The Beta-Beast was killed by Godzilla proving a point to the Betan Warlords that he might be a good challenge for the Mega-Monsters.
+As the Beta-Beast was not strong enough to deal with the Mega-Monsters used by the Megan warlords, the Betans moved their base to Earth's Moon where they had it challenge Godzilla to see if he was able to fight the Mega-Monsters: Triax, Rhiahn and Krollar.
+The Beta-Beast was killed by Godzilla, proving to the Betan warlords that he might be able to destroy the Mega-Monsters.